What Is Secondary Medical Insurance?

 Cancer and Critical Illness Insurance

 No one wants to think about developing a serious disease or condition.
 But the reality is that a disease such as cancer can leave a patient stranded with thousands of dollars in unpaid medical bills.
 Depending on the severity of the condition, a person can miss work, or even lose their job, resulting in loss of income.
 The purchase of a disease-specific or critical illness insurance policy can help offset medical bills and other costs associated with the illness.
 Many of these plans pay the insured a one-time cash benefit.
 Others pay benefit amounts over a period of time.
 This can be used to help pay for home health care, childcare, living expenses, and even lost wages.
 To see how a cancer or critical illness plan could help, take a look at Frank's story in the video below.

 The most common critical illnesses covered by these types of secondary health insurance plans include heart attacks, life-threatening cancer, stroke, advanced Alzheimer's disease, major organ transplants, and end-stage renal failure (ESRD).
-Contact a licensed HealthMarkets agent to learn more about your critical illness insurance options.

 Who Should Buy Critical Illness & Accident Insurance?

 Because no one knows if or when they will become sick, critical illness insurance is an option for everyone.
 Everybody knows someone who has battled cancer or another major illness.
 We've all seen the devastating financial consequences that a serious disease can bring.
 If you carry insurance with a high deductible, you too may also be a prime candidate for secondary health insurance.